Engagement Rings and Jewellery Repairs

 5. Choose a material

-The material or metal is a decision that should be based on both your personal preference and budget.
-Whether you want a platinum ring, rose gold, yellow gold or white gold can also influence the type of stone you choose, as you need a band that will complement the gemstone well.
+Your chosen material or metal should be based on your preference and budget.
+Whether you want a platinum ring, rose gold, yellow gold, or white gold can also influence the type of stone you choose, as you need a band that will complement the gemstone well.

-Book an appointment at our Melbourne boutique to speak with a jeweller about customising your wedding ring with our experts, within comfortable and professional surroundings.
+Book an appointment at our Melbourne boutique to speak with a jeweller about customising your wedding and engagement ring with our experts in comfortable and professional surroundings.

 Related posts